CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 ---

-##  Introduction
+# Introduction
-This repository documents the journey of Cyberplátano RD, a team representing the Dominican Republic in the World Robot Olympiad (WRO) 2025 – Future Engineers Category, to be held in Singapore.
+This repository documents the journey of Cyberplátano RD, a team representing the Dominican Republic in the World Robot Olympiad (WRO) 2025 – Future Engineers Category, to be held in **Singapore**.

-Our goal is to design, build, and program an autonomous robot car capable of completing the competition challenges: the Open Challenge and the Obstacle Challenge.
+**Our goal** is to design, build, and program an autonomous robot car capable of completing the competition challenges: the Open Challenge and the Obstacle Challenge.
 The project integrates mechanical design, electronics, and software, combining skills from 3D printing, circuit design, and programming in C++ and Python.

-By sharing our process through this repository, we aim to provide transparency in our work, create a detailed record of our engineering decisions, and contribute to the global robotics community.
+By sharing our process through this repository, **we aim** to provide transparency in our work, create a detailed record of our engineering decisions, and contribute to the global robotics community.
 Every step, from materials and schematics to testing and results, is documented here.

+## Documentation Video

 ---

-# About Us
+# Part 1: About Us

+## Our Team
+We are CyberPlátano, representing the Caribbean, Dominican Republic.
+Part of the PUCMM Robotics Club and guided by our mentor Álvaro Zapata, we are a group of young future engineers.
+Our club first competed in WRO 2023 in Panamaá, and this year we continue our journey, bringing innovation, teamwork, and passion to the international stage in Singapore.

+---

 ##  Team Members

 * Ivan Saint-Hilaire, ivanrma0702@gmail.com
 * Brittany Martinez, martinezp.brtt@gmail.com
 * Maria Ramos, ramosbinetm@gmail.com